 Materials & Sustainability

-Harmony has been working on a 100% ethical jewelry brand by 2020.
+Harmony has been working on becoming a 100% ethical jewelry brand.
 This means using all reclaimed or fair mined metal, ethically sourced gemstones and sustainable practices.
 This is something Harmony has been working towards since she began HWJ in 2006.

 Harmony Winters Jewelry has been made with 100% reclaimed precious metals since 2006.
 This means that no new mining has occurred.
 Your sterling silver or high karat gold jewelry is as pure and strong as new metal - without the environmental impact.

 I use ethically sourced gemstones whenever possible.
 I've developed some great relationships with gem cutters who adhere to strict ethical practices.
-Whether visiting the mines and families themselves or through phone calls and emails each source is a relationship.
+Whether visiting the mines and families themselves or through phone calls and emails each source is hard earned relationship.

 Keshi pearls are unique and naturally formed.
 Cultured pearls are created by introducing a round shell or 'nucleus' into the mollusk to guide the shape and size of the pearl.
 Keshi pearls form naturally with no nucleus inside so they are pure pearl.

 "Keshi are a happy accident of pearl culture.
 If the oyster manages to push out the shell nucleus after the pearl culturing operation, the small piece of mantel tissue that was also placed inside the oyster, can still create a small pearl.
 The result is a 100% solid, non-nucleated pearl called a keshi.
 Keshi are often small and extremely baroque although they can also grow quite big and can be smooth and round."
 Kamoka Pearl